-In addition, during 2019, ARH acquired additional retail stores for consideration of \$8.9 million, prior to working capital adjustments.
-These acquisitions resulted in ARH recording \$5.3 million of goodwill.
-In September 2019, the Company acquired Handyman Matters Inc., a franchisor of home improvement, maintenance and repair services and recorded a preliminary allocation of the purchase price of \$3.4 million to goodwill and other intangibles.
+During the year ended January 2, 2021, ARH acquired additional retail stores for consideration of \$21.8 million, prior to working capital adjustments.
+These acquisitions resulted in ARH recording \$13.4 million of goodwill.
 Goodwill has an indefinite life and, therefore, is not amortized.
 The goodwill is expected to be deductible for tax purposes.